timtiemens/ml-style-transfer/Readme.md

 TODO - install NVidia CUDA, update install instructions.

 Note: not all the packages in requirements.txt are used by this project.
-Instead, requirements.txt is a list of "generic machine learning packages".
+Instead, the requirements.txt is a superset of "machine learning packages" used by various machine-learning projects.

 ## Running